kwalczak80/Speedy-cars/README.md

 | ------------ | ----------- | ------ | --------
 |If the page cannot be loaded, the user should be able to return through the website's navigational structure without hitting the back button on their browser|Yes|Yes|The customized 404 page will be displayed if the page that the user requested is not available.

+## Manual Testing

+Manually testing the design was an ongoing process to make sure everything was working as expected.
+All bugs and fixes were fixed on an ongoing basis during the project.
+After each fix, manual tests were performed to make sure that everything worked as intended and that the fixes did not cause other errors.
+Manual tests and checks include:

+Navbar
+Footer
+Home Page
+Cars Page
+Car Page
+Search Page
+About Page
+Dashboard Page
+Test drive booking system
+Edit and canellation functionality
+Login and Signup
+Logout

 ## Code Validation

 ### HTML